 This will cause the water to run through the espresso grinds unevenly, causing channeling and back up which will result in a wet puck.
 Make sure you’re investing in a quality espresso grinder that can produce evenly ground beans.

 Of course, a glaring reason, and oftentimes the reason your puck is wet, is not having enough grinds in your portafilter.
-If your dose is low, there will be less grinds than there is water, causing over-extraction.
+If your dose is low, there will be fewer grinds than there is water, causing over-extraction.

 The best way to avoid this is to weigh your dose before brewing.
 You can try a single dosing technique, or simply weigh your dose once ground and adjust from there.